-As a parent, learning your child has a learning disability or other special need comes with a whirlwind of emotion.
+As a parent, finding out your child has a learning disability or other special need comes with a whirlwind of emotion.
 “Who will take care of them when I’m not here?
 How will I make sure they get the supports they need?”
 Fear and anxiety rear their heads.
 Everything you pictured about your child’s life is suddenly in doubt — including what school might look like.

 Today, we’re speaking with three current and former administrators — and for two of them, parents of a student with special needs — to get a better picture of what these families experience.

 - What parents go through when their child receives a diagnosis

 - How these challenges are especially compounded when a family is new to the educational system in the United States

 - Why school and district leaders need to be thinking about this issue – not only to avoid litigation, but to achieve more productive outcomes

 - Strategies for supporting families as they navigate their new reality

 We think you’ll enjoy this article, too!
 5 Strategies to Improve the IEP Process with Parent Participation